top of page

 Status and Distribution

-The number of mature individuals is estimated at 2,710-3,386.
-In some parts of its range snow leopard populations are stable or slightly increasing.
-However, in other areas snow leopard numbers are decreasing and they are locally extinct in some areas of the former Soviet Union.
-A population decline of 10% over the next 22.62 years (3 generations) is estimated due to existing and emerging threats.
-Estimated snow leopard densities vary between 0.32 to 6.2 individuals/100 km².
+In some regions, populations are stable or slightly increasing, while in others, numbers are declining, and the species is locally extinct in parts of the former Soviet Union.
+A projected decline of 10% over the next 22.62 years (three generations) is expected due to ongoing threats.
+Snow leopard densities range from 0.32 to 6.2 individuals per 100 km².

 Ecology and Behaviour

-The snow leopard stalks its prey from above, chasing it down steep slopes.
-The snow leopard can kill prey up to three times its own weight and can remain with a kill up to a week if not disturbed.
-The average number of days on an ibex kill in Mongolia was 2.59 and ranged from 1 to 11 days (n=140).
+They stalk prey from above, chasing it down steep slopes.
+Capable of killing animals up to three times their weight, they may stay with a kill for up to a week if undisturbed.
+In Mongolia, the average duration on an ibex kill was 2.59 days, ranging from 1 to 11 days.

 Main Threats